dheera/big-yellow-proxxon-mf70-conversion/README.md

 Put the M5 countersunk screws in and entire Y axis back on the mill.
 Make sure to push the bottom against the cast iron before tightening so it is properly supported.

 Install the stepper motor.
 Use **cnc-stepper-nut-tool** to help you, the lock nuts can be annoying.

+### Modify the X channel

+Use the 120mm extra-long M3 drill bit to carefully drill out the 2.5mm channels to 3mm.
+Use plenty of machining oil and go slowly to avoid breaking the bit.
+(We will no longer use the self-tapping screws and instead put M3 threaded rods though these channels which will hold things much more securely.)
+Work the drill from both sides to get all the way through the channel.

 ### Reassemble the X axis